by Nathan Thorne November 19, 2019 2 min read

 While Telstra are maintaining the NextG network until June 2024, you may notice a reduction in coverage in some areas where tuning and re-farming is taking place.

-Customers with 3G GPS trackers can either upgrade to a 4G device, or change their sim cards, if compatible frequency's permit to another provider Optus or Vodafone who have not announced shutdown dates yet.
+Customers with 3G GPS vehicle trackers, personal alarms can either upgrade to a 4G device, or change their sim cards, if compatible frequency's permit to another provider Optus or Vodafone who have not announced shutdown dates yet.

 If you are not a Keep Track GPS customer and are interested in upgrading your GPS tracking devices to a 4G version, please contact us at email@example.com